k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 Then, using the Catalog application, a user can view each version separately or check the differences between 2 selected versions, as described below.

-Note that if the Discovery process doesn't identify any changes in the data source or in the plugins settings, a new version is not created.
+Note that if the Discovery process doesn't identify any changes in the data source or in the plugins' settings, it doesn't create a new Catalog version.

 Additional trigger for a version creation is a manual edit of the Catalog.